 I share my hon.
 Friend’s concern.
 It is a matter for the Department for Digital, Culture, Media and Sport, but charities must report on the number of staff who are paid more than £60,000 a year in income bands in their annual report and accounts, and the Charity Commission has asked Marie Stopes International to provide an explanation of its chief executive officer’s quite extraordinary salary.

 I am afraid that the right hon.
 Member for Old Bexley and Sidcup (James Brokenshire) is no longer in the Chamber, but when he was in the Government, he promised that the next comprehensive spending review would provide £90 million for refuge funding.
-I note that not a single penny piece has been provided in this week’s review, and I now find it difficult to know what to believe when things are said from the Dispatch Box, but will the Leader of the House give me a commitment that that money, which was promised and planned for—and the domestic Abuse Bill—will appear in the Queen’s Speech?
+I note that not a single penny piece has been provided in this week’s review, and I now find it difficult to know what to believe when things are said from the Dispatch Box, but will the Leader of the House give me a commitment that that money, which was promised and planned for—and the Domestic Abuse Bill—will appear in the Queen’s Speech?

 The general principle is that if commitments have been made from the Dispatch Box to spend money, those commitments are incumbent on the Government.
 They were made, and they continue.
 I cannot guarantee spending commitments—I am not the Chancellor of the Exchequer, in case the hon.
 Lady had not noticed—but I share her concern about this important issue, and, if it will satisfy her, I will write to the Chancellor of the Exchequer to clarify the position.

 My constituents in North Hykeham suffer from dreadful levels of travel congestion.
-Indeed, several hundred of them responded to a recent survey on the subject which was carried out in my area.
+Indeed, several hundred of them responded to a recent survey on the subject that was carried out in my area.
 The North Hykeham relief road is a key part of solving the problem.
 May we have a debate on it, please?

 The Leader of the House has a big family, as I have.
 There is a woman in Tehran who cannot see her husband and cannot see her little daughter.
 While the House is not sitting, will the Leader of the House lead an all-party delegation to Iran—I would be with him—to see whether we can get that woman released?